 Before you make a decision about whether or not to get vaccinated it’s important to be aware of a few things:

-- The flu vaccine is not 100% effective, as there are many different types of flu virus and the vaccine cannot immunise you against all of them.
+- The flu vaccine is not 100% effective.
+There are many different types of flu virus and the vaccine cannot immunise you against all of them.

-- The flu vaccine will not protect you against other infections, including any of the cold viruses.
+- The flu vaccine will not protect you against other infections or colds.

 - The flu jab is different every year as the prevalent viruses change annually.
 This means that you will not be protected against getting sick if you have received the jab in the past.